maxto/AI-GPT-Resources/README.md

 - [Dante](https://dante-ai.com/) Create custom AI chatbots powered by GPT-4 in minutes—zero coding required
 - [Zbrain](https://zbrain.ai/) Build ChatGPT Apps With Private Data in Minutes
 - [CustomGPT](https://customgpt.ai/) CustomGPT Creates Your Own ChatGPT With ALL Your Business Content.10X Your Customer Engagement & Knowledge Management with CustomGPT
+- [Trinka](https://www.trinka.ai/) Trinka AI is an online grammar checker for academic and technical writing
+- [Lisia](https://en.lisia.it/) Lisia finds the answer to any legal question in natural language
+- [PortolioPilot](https://portfoliopilot.com/) Grow your money using automated portfolio monitoring, macro analysis, and personalized recommendations
+- [Visus](www.visus.ai) With Visus, you can easily create your own ChatGPT AI that is trained specifically on your own documents and knowledge base.
+- [DrGupta](https://www.drgupta.ai/) Dr. Gupta can provide personalized health information and suggestions.

 ## Codes
 - [pdfGPT](https://github.com/bhaskatripathi/pdfGPT) PDF GPT allows you to chat with the contents of your PDF file by using GPT capabilities